brycewray/hugo-site/content/posts/2022/06/get-good-git-info-hugo.md

 [^manualDates]: [By default](https://gohugo.io/getting-started/configuration/#configure-dates), Hugo will give higher priority to the Git info variable `.Lastmod` *vs.* other possibilities --- including any manual `Lastmod` entries you may have already provided in your content's front matter.

-**However**, there's a catch at the hosting level, although you can fix it **if** you're using a [GitHub Action](https://github.com/features/actions/) to deploy your site to your chosen host, as [I've been doing lately](/posts/2022/05/using-dart-sass-hugo-github-actions-edition/).
+**However**. in production, you will need to deploy your site using a [GitHub Action](https://github.com/features/actions/) (or other CI/CD), as [I've been doing lately](/posts/2022/05/using-dart-sass-hugo-github-actions-edition/).
 The problem is that, although these automated `.Lastmod` indications will be correct when you're developing *locally* with `hugo server`, they'll *all* take on the *current* date when you deploy.
 Fortunately, there's an explanation and solution, from a [thread](https://discourse.gohugo.io/t/problems-with-gitinfo-in-ci/22480)[^years] on the Hugo Discourse forum:

 [^years]: The original question dates from December 25, 2019, but it took another 21 months before an answer, much less *the* answer, appeared.
 Jeeeez.